bjoerge/pather/README.md

 [![Build Status](https://secure.travis-ci.org/bjoerge/path-listener.png)](http://travis-ci.org/bjoerge/path-listener)

 #### Disclaimer: This is work in progress.
-At the moment it is NSFW.
+At the moment this project should be considered NSFW.

 Missing features are:
 - Hash based path fallback for older browsers